SinaRampe/question_classifier/README.md

-# Health Topic Classifier
+# Question Classifier

-Health Topic Classifier is a machine learning model that classifies whether a given question is related to health topics or not.
+Question Classifier is a machine learning model that classifies whether a given question is related to health topics or not.
 This repository contains the code and data to train and test the classifier.

 For the understanding of the problem and the creation of the code, the book "Natural Language Processing with Transformers" (O'Reilly) was consulted.
 The corresponding Jupyter notebook can be accessed here: https://github.com/nlp-with-transformers/notebooks/blob/main/02_classification.ipynb